awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy-removal-faq.md

 ## What is a PSP?<a name="pod-security-policy-removal-what-is"></a>

 [PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) is a built\-in admission controller that allows a cluster administrator to control security\-sensitive aspects of Pod specification\.
 If a Pod meets the requirements of its PSP, the Pod is admitted to the cluster as usual\.
-If a Pod doesn’t meet the PSP requirements, the Pod is rejected and can’t run\.
+If a Pod doesn't meet the PSP requirements, the Pod is rejected and can't run\.

 ## Is the PSP removal specific to Amazon EKS or is it being removed in upstream Kubernetes?<a name="pod-security-policy-removal-specific"></a>

 This is an upstream change in the Kubernetes project, and not a change made in Amazon EKS\.
 PSP was deprecated in Kubernetes `1.21` and removed in Kubernetes `1.25`\.
 The Kubernetes community identified serious usability problems with PSP\.
 These included accidentally granting broader permissions than intended and difficulty in inspecting which PSPs apply in a given situation\.
-These issues couldn’t be addressed without making breaking changes\.
+These issues couldn't be addressed without making breaking changes\.
 This is the primary reason why the Kubernetes community [decided to remove PSP](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/#why-is-podsecuritypolicy-going-away)\.

 ## How can I check if I'm using PSPs in my Amazon EKS clusters?<a name="pod-security-policy-removal-check"></a>

-To check if you’re using PSPs in your cluster, you can run the following command:
+To check if you're using PSPs in your cluster, you can run the following command:

 ```
 kubectl get psp